Buying Property in Barcelona? Understand the ‘Arras’ Contract

 A Notary Public prepares the final deed using the terms in the Arras, so treat as the deed.
-Below is a summary of some terms.
-You can propose any term you need.
-Be creative to protect your interests.
+Below is a summary of some of the terms.
+You can propose any term you need to protect yourself.

 a) Penalty Clause.
-This is standard but must be there: ‘The Seller will return double the deposit to the Buyer if the Seller fails to sign the final deed.’
+This is standard: ‘The Seller will return double the deposit to the Buyer if the Seller fails to sign the final deed.’
 Or: ‘The Seller will return the deposit if the deed cannot be signed for any reason beyond both parties’ control.’
 In case it’s no one’s fault you get your deposit back.

-5) To whom does Buyer pay the Arras?
+5) Who does the Buyer pay the Arras to?

 a) Seller.
 This is best because if the deal falls through you only have to chase one party for your 20%.

 b) Agent.
-Some agents want the Buyer to pay them the Arras so they can get their fee.
+Some agents want the Arras so they can get their fee.
 If something goes wrong and deed is not signed, they still get paid.
 But then you have to chase two parties to get your 20%.
-The agent will say ‘it’s not my fault, talk to the Seller.’
-The Seller will say ‘I only have part of your deposit, talk to the agent’, etc. It can create a big mess.
-It’s best to pay the Seller.
+So it’s best to pay the Seller.

 c) Agent insists on payment.
 The agent might refuse to sell if you don’t pay them the arras.
-First, request to see their authorization to receive money on behalf of the Seller.
-Then add a term to the Arras saying that “the Seller still has to pay double the deposit to the Buyer if the deed cannot be signed …” Tell the Seller what’s going on and make it clear that they have to cover for the agent.
-If they refuse keep battling.
+First, request to see their authorization to receive money on behalf of the Seller (called an encargo).
+Then add a term to the Arras saying that “the Seller or the Agent or both must pay back double the deposit to the Buyer if the deed cannot be signed …” If you pay the agent, tell the Seller that they still have to pay back double the arras if they breach the contract.